-Here is the list of the best materials and their characteristics so you can choose one according to what you need.
+Here is the list of the best sound absorbing materials and their characteristics so you can choose the one you need

 However, it is not of great help if used in huge spaces since it is best to install it in small and middle-sized ones, like rooms or offices.

 Specifically, there are a few acoustic foam panel forms, such as:

 Auralex Studiofam Wedgies are our top pick for home studios specifically.
 You can pick any shape and size that can fit perfectly in home studios, voice over rooms, and even home theaters.